-Those of us trying it for the first time this post may find this post helpful.
+Those of us trying it for the first time may find this post helpful.
 How To Write & Talk About Poetry

 - This is an exercise in discipline.
 The comments are a bonus.
 There is no prize because I want you to focus on writing for yourself and to try and take more risks.

 - Be kind when you comment.
 Start with a positive comment, suggest an improvement, and end with something positive.
 We are here to learn.

 - Our next prompt is at the end of this post.